nginx-proxy/nginx-proxy/README.md

 Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the VIRTUAL_HOST env var set.

+### Docker-compose

+Currently this does not work with the new v2 syntax of docker-compose (due to not being compatible with the new network overlay see #304).
+It does work when using the old docker-composer syntax.

 ### Multiple Ports

 If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
 If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
 If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.